UFResearchComputing/Linux_training/README.md

    1. `more propane.pdb` and  `cat propane.pdb`
    1. `head propane.pdb`    or    `head -n2 propane.pdb`
    1. `tail propane.pdb`    or    `tail -n2 propane.pdb`
-1. **Redirects**: You can redirect the output of a command to a file with the "`>`" character (see below for more information about STDIN, STDOUT and STDERR).
+1. **Redirects**: You can redirect the output of a command to a file with the "`>`" character (see below for more information about STDIN, STDOUT, and STDERR).

    >***Caution**: Redirection with "`>`" first erases the file you are redirecting to if it exists, replacing it with the new contents.* **You can *append* to a file with "`>>`"**.